Nothing hits hard like a proof of concept!

 -The selection of an appropriate neural network, the complexity of the layers and the adjustment of the hyperparameters versus the model training speed, the resources required by the network, the stability of the model, and the accuracy/precision/errors as measures for evaluating the model were the requirements that had to be met and brought to the optimum and best mix.

-Admissions are open for the Fall Data Science Brainster Bootcamp.
+Admissions are open for the Spring Data Science Brainster Bootcamp.
 Join us and future-proof your career by building a top-notch and job-ready portfolio.

-This is your first Data Science project and your first point what awaits you further, by working in a production environment.
+Brainster: This is your first Data Science project and the first point that awaits you further, by working in a production environment.
 For extra pressure, there was a time frame of just 3 weeks.
 How important was communication within the team for the success of the project?
 How did you manage to sync?

 – As for the first project and in general, working on something completely real and applicable to the production. we are very satisfied with how the whole process went.
 This has only further motivated us to continue what we want to do in the future and that is Data Science.

 – We have great communication.
 We, as team members, had excellent communication and cooperation before this project, so we decided to cooperate for the final project.
 After the first week, we simply anticipated each other’s behaviours, which was very important for mutual cohesion, which would complement the already high productivity for the entire duration of the project.
 It is a pleasure to work in a team, in which you know what to expect from each member.